SouravCodery/socialpound-webapp/README.md

 ## License

 This project is for learning purposes and is not licensed for commercial use or redistribution.
 Feel free to explore the code for educational reasons.

+## Note

+WebRTC-based calls on this platform rely on peer-to-peer connections.
+If either device is behind a strict firewall or a network with restricted NAT settings, the call may fail to connect.
+In such cases, additional network configurations or a TURN server are required.
+A TURN server is not currently implemented on this platform.
+In most cases, switching one device to mobile data resolves the issue.

 ## Contact